-• Securities Received that are not Performance Related
+Securities Received that are not Performance Related

-No members of key management personnel are entitled to receive securities which are not performance-based as part of their remuneration package, other than up to \$1000 of shares under an employee share scheme (ESS shares).
-In 2012 ESS shares were issued to all employees, including KMP but excluding directors and casual staff, whose period of employment exceeded three months.
+No members of key management personnel are entitled to receive securities which are not performance-based as part of their remuneration package, other than up to \$1000 of shares under an employee share grant (ESG shares).
+In 2013 no ESG shares were issued during the year but their issue to qualifying employees in respect of 2013 was approved by the Board on 22 August 2013.
+Qualifying employees included executives but excluded all Directors.